 Legal & General

 L&G’s members have a choice of 16 other funds if the default option does not suit.
-These include cash, bonds, property, global equities and ethical options.

 Standard Life has one of the oldest master trusts, launched in 1974 and long predating auto-enrolment.